 Cables can be installed underground or above the ground.
-Installation of underground cables can be used as an alternative in areas where EMF radiation is likely to affect other activities in the project area for example at KOFC.
+Installation of underground cables can be used as an alternative in areas where EMF radiation is likely to affect other activities in the project area for example the proposed flight communication centre and along the flight path.
 Installation of underground cables reduces or enhances the project impacts.
 Negative impacts reduced by underground installations include;